Osman Nuri Önügören: Politics

+Later life and death

 Towards retirement, he resolved to commit his life to the aid of those in need, establishing the "Adil Efendi Education, Culture and Solidarity Foundation" (ADEV) in 1995.
 He remained active as founding president and led the foundation until his death.
-He was also President of the Hirka-i Serif Foundation for many years and was a leading member of other foundations and associations such as Ilim Yayma Society, Birlik Foundation, Hakyol Foundation, Birko Koyunlu Foundation.
+He was also President of the Hırka-i Şerif Foundation for many years and was a leading member of other foundations and associations such as İlim Yayma Society, Birlik Foundation, Hakyol Foundation, and Birko Koyunlu Foundation.
+He died from a heart attack after the traditional iftar in the month of Ramadhan on 3 July 2016.

+His funeral was led by his close friend and veteran religious leader, Mehmet Emin Saraç and was attended by scores of ordinary folk whose lives he has had left a mark on as well as dignitaries across party political divides, with President Erdoğan amongst those carrying his body to its final resting place.
+Others present at the funeral included Istanbul Governor Vasip Şahin, Istanbul Mayor Kadir Topbaş, Speaker of the Grand National Assembly, İsmail Kahraman, and opposition leaders.

+Legacy

 He left a lasting legacy in the Koyunlu, Niğde community, where he was born.
 He built the Fatih Mosque Complex in Koyunlu, Niğde which is a central feature of the Koyunlu, Niğde community.
-He died from a heart attack after the traditional Iftar in the month of Ramadhan on 3 July 2016.
-His funeral was led by his close friend and veteran religious leader, Mehmet Emin Sarac and was attended by scores of ordinary folk whose lives he has had left a mark on as well as dignitaries across party political divides, with President Erdogan amongst those carrying his body to its final resting place.
-Others present at the funeral included Istanbul Governor Vasip Sahin, Istanbul Mayor Kadir Topbas, Speaker of the Grand National Assembly, Ismail Kahraman and opposition leaders.